Kakanui Range: Geology

 The southwestern slopes of the Kakanui Range were a major goldfield during the Otago gold rush of the 1860s.
 Relics from this goldrush can be found at Kyeburn and Naseby.

 The Kakanui Range is composed of metamorphosed sedimentary rocks of the Rakaia Terrane.
 This has been described as quartzofeldspathic semischist.

 The Kakanuis continue as the Horse Range and then the Blue Mountains (there is another range called the Blue Mountains in Otago) to the Pacific at Shag Point.
 Except where exposed by stream erosion or road cuttings there is no surface evidence of the rhyolitic deposits from what must have been a surface eruption at about 112 million years ago that extends this distance of 50 km and was subsequently covered by ocean sediments.

 Soil

 The soil in farmland near the ranges is acid and has the potential to cause aluminium toxicity in crops.
 Partial mitigation can be with lime, with full mitigation with gypsum unlikely to be economic.

+History

+The Kakanui Mountains were mined for brown coal, limestone, and gold in the 19th century.